johnpangalos/blog.pangalos.dev/src/lib/blog/a-lack-of-progress-report.md

 abandoned<FootnoteLink number={1}/>.
 Many of mine can be found on my
 <Link to="https://github.com/JohnPangalos">Github account.</Link> I
 am doing my best to make sure that my game (a.k.a.
-Totally Not Abandoned Video Game�) is not one of them.
+Totally Not Abandoned Video Game&trade;) is not one of them.
 Although, if I were to abandon my upcoming very hyped video game it would be in good company.
 </p>